hazelcast/hazelcast/docs/design/jet/023-non-corruptible-snapshots.md

 ### Snapshot taking procedure

-1. Initiate snapshot: generate new `snapshotId`, notify all processors
+1. Initiate snapshot: generate new `ongoingSnapshotId`, notify all processors
 2. 1st snapshot phase (`saveSnapshot` + `snapshotCommitPrepare`):
    Each processor instance writes its state to `IMap` as "chunk"
 3. Make decision: if all processors succeeded in 1st phase then the snapshot will be committed in 2nd phase,